Prostate Cancer: A Comprehensive Guide

 • Hormone therapy - blocks testosterone to slow cancer growth, though this can affect testosterone levels significantly

-• Radiation therapy - uses high-energy beams to kill cancer cells while preserving surrounding tissue
+• Radiation therapy uses high-energy radiation to damage cancer cells while limiting exposure to nearby healthy tissue as much as possible.

 Active surveillance is often used for slow-growing cancers that aren't causing problems.
 Your doctor monitors the cancer closely to see if it needs treatment later.
 This approach lets many men avoid surgery or radiation side effects.